foolfor/networktest/README.md

 ## Do not test the same command in one case

-`ssh_cmd.send_command` will return a dict.
-So the elements of  the `commands` list will be the key for the `result` dict.
+The `ssh_cmd.send_command` will return a dict.
+So the elements of  the `commands` list will be the keys for the `result` dict.
 So that, the elements of the `commands` list cannot be duplicated.

 The following example is incorrect.